Takahē: Description

 The South Island takahē is the largest living member of the family Rallidae.
 Its overall length averages 63 cm and its average weight is about 2.7 kg in males and 2.3 kg in females, ranging from 1.8–4.2 kg.
 The lifespan of a takahē can range from 18 years in the wild or 22 in animal sanctuaries.
 Its standing height is around 50 cm.
 It is a stocky, powerful bird, with short strong legs and a massive bill which can deliver a painful bite to the unwary.
 Although a flightless bird, the takahē sometimes uses its reduced wings to help it clamber up slopes.

 South Island takahē plumage, beaks, and legs show typical gallinule colours.
 Adult takahē plumage is silky, iridescent, and mostly dark-blue or navy-blue on the head, neck, and underside, peacock blue on the wings.
 The back and inner wings are teal and green, becoming olive-green at the tail, which is white underneath.
-Takahe have a bright scarlet frontal shield and "carmine beaks marbled with shades of red".
+Takahē have a bright scarlet frontal shield and "carmine beaks marbled with shades of red".
 Their scarlet legs were described as "crayfish-red" by one of the early rediscoverers.

 Sexes are similar; the females are slightly smaller, and may display frayed tail feathers when nesting.
 Chicks are covered with jet-black fluffy down when hatched, and have very large brown legs, with a dark white-tipped bill.
 Immature takahē have a duller version of adult colouring, with a dark bill that turns red as they mature.

 South Island takahē are noisy.
 They have a non-directional warning womph call, which was described by the rediscoverers of takahē as someone "whistling to them over a .303 cartridge case", and a loud clowp call.
 The contact call is easily confused with that of the weka (Gallirallus australis), but is generally more resonant and deeper.